The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 1. Sand entire tub with 200 grit paper.

-2. Bondo or Duraglas any imperfections, chips, cracks, etc. the fiberglass (this is very important)
+2. Bondo [linked by editor to product info at Amazon] or Duraglas any imperfections, chips, cracks, etc. the fiberglass (this is very important)

 3. Spray w/ Gelcoat (it will dry an orange-peel finish)